International Tower Hill Mines (NYSEAMERICAN:THM) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Free Report) (TSE:ITH) in a research report released on Friday morning.
-The brokerage issued a sell rating on the mining company’s stock.
+StockNews.com initiated coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Free Report) (TSE:ITH) in a research note published on Thursday.
+The firm issued a sell rating on the mining company’s stock.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Russell Investments Group Ltd. increased its stake in shares of International Tower Hill Mines by 1.0% in the 1st quarter.
-Russell Investments Group Ltd. now owns 2,878,009 shares of the mining company’s stock valued at $1,984,000 after acquiring an additional 28,358 shares during the last quarter.
-Herr Investment Group LLC bought a new stake in shares of International Tower Hill Mines in the 1st quarter valued at about $1,416,000.
-Finally, Atria Wealth Solutions Inc. increased its stake in shares of International Tower Hill Mines by 54.5% in the 4th quarter.
-Atria Wealth Solutions Inc. now owns 51,018 shares of the mining company’s stock valued at $30,000 after acquiring an additional 18,000 shares during the last quarter.
-54.63% of the stock is owned by institutional investors.
+Hedge funds have recently added to or reduced their stakes in the business.
+Atria Wealth Solutions Inc. increased its holdings in shares of International Tower Hill Mines by 54.5% during the fourth quarter.
+Atria Wealth Solutions Inc. now owns 51,018 shares of the mining company’s stock valued at $30,000 after purchasing an additional 18,000 shares during the period.
+Russell Investments Group Ltd. grew its position in International Tower Hill Mines by 1.0% in the 1st quarter.
+Russell Investments Group Ltd. now owns 2,878,009 shares of the mining company’s stock valued at $1,984,000 after buying an additional 28,358 shares in the last quarter.
+Finally, Herr Investment Group LLC acquired a new position in International Tower Hill Mines during the 1st quarter valued at about $1,416,000.
+Institutional investors and hedge funds own 54.63% of the company’s stock.

 International Tower Hill Mines Company Profile